fsspec/kerchunk/README.md

   }
 }
 ```
+where:

-where "key0" includes data as-is (stored as text), and "key1" refers to the given remote URL, the offset within the file (in bytes), and the length of the data item (in bytes).
+* `key0` includes data as-is (stored as text)
+* `key1` refers to a data file URL, the offset within the file (in bytes), and the length of the data item (in bytes).

-For example, zarr data might be stored like
+For example, Zarr data might be represented as:

 ```json
 {